Frequently Asked Questions

 ActiveGuard Mattress Liners were originally invented by Philadelphian Sandra Shober and further developed by a team of medical entomologists at the London School of Hygiene and Tropical Medicine.
 The product was introduced in Europe in the late 1990’s and over 100,000 have been sold in Europe, Asia and the United States to kill bed bugs in mattresses and box springs and dust mites for up to two years.
 Since 2008, Allergy Technologies continues to conduct and publish an extensive array of both lab and field studies confirming the use of ActiveGuard in bed bug treatment strategies.
 These investigations demonstrate ActiveGuard is an effective tool as part of an integrated pest management program in the treatment of an active bed bug infestation.
 Also, these active liners are an unrivaled proactive centerpiece in control strategies preventing bed bug infestations before they establish.
 ActiveGuard Mattress Liners are registered for sale in all 50 States in the U.S.

 ActiveGuard mattress liners are made from special polyester fabric.
 The liners are placed over the mattress like a fitted sheet.
 ActiveGuard's formulation represents a unique and proprietary delivery system that offers sustained bioavailability of permethrin for two years.
-Newest research supports that after short exposure to ActiveGuard of only 10 min, bed bugs regardless of their level of resistance, begin to show significant reductions in feeding (biting) and a dramatic inability to lay eggs.
+Newest research supports that after short exposure to ActiveGuard of only 10 min or walking on the liner for 4 centimeters (less than 2 inches), bed bugs regardless of their level of resistance, begin to show significant reductions in feeding (biting) and a dramatic inability to lay eggs.
 Real world consequences of this data include discontinuation of population growth thereby halting progression of an incident to an infestation.

 Based on permethrin’s nature and widespread inclusion in mosquito proof military clothing, lice shampoo for children, and national brand outwear manufacturers, it has been a very effective ingredient when used in close human proximity.
 Permethrin is ideally suited for use in bedding because it remains where it needs to be; in the liner and in contact with the mattress and box spring.